You don't have to go hungry. Use these local and state food resources to get what you need today.

 Food Bank Lockers

 Diablo Valley College has collaborated with the Food Bank of Contra Costa and Solano to provide easy access to grocery items.
-These items are available 24/7 from refrigerated food lockers located outside the bookstore at the Pleasant Hill Campus and outside the Learning Commons at the San Ramon Campus.
+These items are available 24/7 from refrigerated food lockers located outside the bookstore at the Pleasant Hill campus and outside the Learning Commons at the San Ramon campus.

 Steps to Apply: